-The Little Gems Trail focuses mostly on the region’s 9-hole courses which can offer up an hour or two of real golfing pleasure, ideal for both families and those who are short of time.
-Solway Links near Dalbeattie prides itself on being a family friendly venue and the courses at New Galloway and Gatehouse of Fleet are good fun and will keep you on your toes.
+Solway Links near Dalbeattie prides itself on being a family friendly venue and is also home to Scotland’s first and only ‘Golf Cross’ course, where oval balls and goalposts replace round balls and holes.
+The courses at New Galloway and Gatehouse of Fleet are also great fun and will keep you on your toes.